quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Initial Packet {#packet-initial}

 The Initial packet uses long headers with a type value of 0x7F.
-It carries the first CRYPTO_HS frames sent by the client as well as the cryptographic messages sent by the server to perform key exchange, and may carry ACKs in either direction.
-The Initial packet is protected by Initial keys as described in {{QUIC-TLS}}.
+It carries the first CRYPTO_HS frames sent by the client and server to perform key exchange, and may carry ACKs in either direction.
+The Initial packet is protected by Initial keys as described in
+{{QUIC-TLS}}.

 The Initial packet has two additional header fields that follow the normal Long Header.